Applying for a passport or ID card if you live in Italy

 - a residence certificate (certificato di residenza)

-Please also bring a photocopy of the documents with you.
+Always bring the original and a photocopy of the document.

 Extract of an Italian birth certificate